shapely/shapely/docs/installation.rst

 GEOS discovery (runtime)
 ------------------------

-PyGEOS is dynamically linked to GEOS.
-This means that the same GEOS library that was used during PyGEOS compilation is required on your system at runtime.
-When using pygeos that was distributed as a binary wheel or through conda, this is automatically the case and you can stop reading.
+Shapely is dynamically linked to GEOS.
+This means that the same GEOS library that was used during Shapely compilation is required on your system at runtime.
+When using Shapely that was distributed as a binary wheel or through conda, this is automatically the case and you can stop reading.

 In other cases this can be tricky, especially if you have multiple GEOS installations next